Tuberculosis: Worldwide campaigns

-The World Health Organization (WHO) declared TB a "global health emergency" in 1993, and in 2006, the Stop TB Partnership developed a Global Plan to Stop Tuberculosis that aimed to save 14 million lives between its launch and 2015.
-A number of targets they set were not achieved by 2015, mostly due to the increase in HIV-associated tuberculosis and the emergence of multi-drug resistant tuberculosis.
+The World Health Organization (WHO) declared TB a "global health emergency" in 1993, and in 2006, the Stop TB Partnership developed a Global Plan to Stop Tuberculosis, which aimed to save 14 million lives between its launch and 2015.
+Several targets they set were not achieved by 2015, mostly due to the increase in HIV-associated tuberculosis and the emergence of multidrug-resistant tuberculosis.

 In 2014, the WHO adopted the "End TB" strategy which aims to reduce TB incidence by 80% and TB deaths by 90% by 2030.
 The strategy contains a milestone to reduce TB incidence by 20% and TB deaths by 35% by 2020.
 However, by 2020 only a 9% reduction in incidence per population was achieved globally, with the European region achieving 19% and the African region achieving 16% reductions.
 Similarly, the number of deaths only fell by 14%, missing the 2020 milestone of a 35% reduction, with some regions making better progress (31% reduction in Europe and 19% in Africa).
-Correspondingly, also treatment, prevention and funding milestones were missed in 2020, for example only 6.3 million people were started on TB prevention short of the target of 30 million.
+Treatment, prevention, and funding milestones were also missed in 2020; for example, only 6.3 million people began TB preventive treatment, far short of the 30 million target.

 The goal of tuberculosis elimination is being hampered by the lack of rapid testing, short and effective treatment courses, and completely effective vaccines.